U.S. Citizen Services Appointments

-In accordance with the Government of Malaysia’s Ministry of Health and the U.S. Centers for Disease Control recommendations, all visitors to the U.S. Embassy must wear a cloth face covering or mask and observe social distancing protocols as established by the Embassy staff.
-The U.S. Embassy will not distribute masks to visitors; please make arrangements to bring your own.
+In accordance with the Government of Malaysia’s Ministry of Health and the U.S. Centers for Disease Control recommendations, all visitors to the U.S. Embassy must wear a face covering or mask and observe social distancing protocols as established by the Embassy staff.
+The U.S. Embassy will not distribute masks to visitors; please bring your own.

 Day of Appointment Instructions:

 - Please have all necessary forms/documentation completed and ready to present to an Embassy official;